 - Make ahead.
 This salad is great to make a day in advance of serving it because it gets tastier over time.
 You can also mix the vinaigrette together up to 2 days in advance, and store it in the refrigerator.

 - Storing leftovers.
-Store leftover salad in an airtight storage container in the refrigerator for about 5 days.
-Before serving again, give it a good stir and taste + season again as needed.
+Store leftover salad in an airtight storage container in the fridge for about 5 days.
+Before serving again, give it a good stir, taste and season again as needed.

 - 1/2 medium red onion, quartered and thinly sliced